National Trust: Governance

 The Trust is governed by a board of trustees (of between nine and fifteen members), appointed and overseen by a council consisting of eighteen people elected by the members of the Trust and eighteen appointed by other organisations whose work is related to that of the Trust, such as the Soil Association, the Royal Horticultural Society and the Council for British Archaeology.
 The members periodically vote on the organisations which may appoint half of the council.
 Members may also propose and vote on motions at the annual general meeting.

 At an operational level, the Trust is organised into regions which are aligned with the official local government regions of the UK.
 Its headquarters are in Swindon.

 In 2019/20 the Trust was employing 14,000 staff, including about 4,000 seasonal workers.
 Since 2009, customer services have been outsourced to Capita.
-The director-general of the Trust, Hilary McGrady, is paid an annual salary of £195,700, with a further eight executives being paid over £100,000 a year.
-The Trust is not a real living wage employer.
-In July 2020 the Trust announced that 1,200 jobs were at risk due to the coronavirus pandemic.
+The director-general of the Trust, Hilary McGrady, was paid an annual salary of £200,000 in 2023/24, with a further nineteen executives being paid over £100,000 a year.
+The Trust is not a Real Living Wage employer.
+In October 2020 the Trust announced 1,300 job losses due to the coronavirus pandemic.
+In July 2025, the Trust said that financial pressures such as increases in National Insurance and the National Living Wage meant it would look to cut its workforce by 6%.

 Funding

-For the year ended February 2020, total income of the Trust was £680.95 million.
-The largest sources of income were membership subscriptions (£269.7 million), direct property income (£196.9 million), enterprise and renewable energy income (£79.3 million) and legacies (£61.6 million).
-The Trust also received £20.8 million in grants, including £5.6 million from Natural England, £4.3 million from the National Lottery Heritage Fund, and £3.5 million from the Department for Environment, Food and Rural Affairs.
-In recognition of National Lottery funding, the Trust invited lottery ticket holders to visit over 100 properties free of charge for a few days in November 2017, 2018 and 2019.
+As of 2023/24, the National Trust's annual income was approximately £724 million.
+The largest source of income is membership subscriptions, followed by direct property income and charitable trading.
+The Trust also receives grants from the Department for Environment, Food and Rural Affairs and other government departments, the National Lottery Heritage Fund, local authorities, and charities.
+In recognition of National Lottery funding, the Trust invites lottery ticket holders to visit over 100 properties free of charge for a few days annually.
 The Trust also takes part in the annual Heritage Open Days programme, when non-members can visit selected properties free of charge.

 Membership and volunteering

-In the year ending February 2020, the Trust had 5.95 million members (2.78 million memberships).
-Members are entitled to free entry to trust properties that are open to the public for a charge.
+In the year ending February 2024, the National Trust had 5.38 million members (2.62 million memberships).
+Members are entitled to free entry to Trust properties that are open to the public for a charge.
 There is a separate organisation called the Royal Oak Foundation for American supporters.

-The trust is supported by volunteers, who, as of 2020, numbered over 53,000.
+The Trust is supported by volunteers, who, as of 2024, numbered around 40,000.